Patricia1019/unitree_IL_lerobot/README.md

 ## Data Download

 ### Our Own Dataset
-To train and test on our own dataset, please download the zip file shared by zhongqi, make a new folder named lerobot_datasets and unzip the downloaded dataset in the lerobot_datasets foloder.
+To train and test on our own dataset, please:
+1. download the zip file shared by zhongqi
+2. make a new folder named lerobot_datasets
+3. unzip the downloaded dataset in the lerobot_datasets foloder.

 Make sure the data structure is as follows:

     lerobot_datasets
     └── UnitreeG1_DualArm_1122
         ├── meta_data